johanfrykebrant/machine-learning/README.md

 # List and explanation of scripts
 - LogisticRegression.py
   - Implementing logistic regression from scratch.
-See comments and links for explanations.
+See comments and links in script for explanations.